dankamongmen/notcurses/doc/man/man3/notcurses_stats.3.md

 sequence of EGCs.
 As a result, Notcurses sometimes issues "gratuitous" **hpa** controls.

+**cell_geo_changes** is the number of changes to the visible area's cell geometry.
+The cell geometry changes whenever the visible area is resized without a corresponding cell-pixel geometry change. **pixel_geo_changes** is the number of changes to cells' pixel geometry (i.e. the height and width of each cell), and changes whenever the font size changes.
+Both can change at the same time if e.g. a terminal undergoes a font size change without changing its total size.

 # NOTES

 Unsuccessful render operations do not contribute to the render timing stats.